AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/test-facebook-lead-ads-for-desktop-integration-with-marketo.md

    >
    >This is just an example, which uses a Learn More Call To Action.
 Your Lead Ad unit Call To Action might be different.

 1. Submit your test Lead Ad unit by filling out the form on your desktop.
-Click **Submit**.
+Click **[!UICONTROL Submit]**.

    ![](assets/image2016-5-13-14-3a47-3a43.png)